, week of

 Common Core State Standards: Producing clear and coherent writing in which the development, organization and style are appropriate to the task; citing specific textual evidence when writing or speaking to support conclusions.

-Common Core State Standards: Using drawings or visual displays when appropriate to enhance the development of main ideas or points; producing clear and coherent writing in which the development, organization and style are appropriate to the task.
+Common Core State Standards: Using drawings or visual displays when appropriate to enhance the development of main ideas or points; reading closely what a text says explicitly and to make logical inferences from it.

 Children’s books teach young readers valuable lessons through stories, illustrations and memorable characters.
 The lessons can range from friendship and loyalty, to dealing with emotions, to how things work in the world — especially things that are connected to nature.
 Children’s author Anita Sanchez recognizes the power of children’s books, and she has written one with a powerful message.
 Titled “Meltdown,” the book seeks to teach elementary and middle school kids about global warming by taking a close look at glaciers and “What You Can Do to Save Them.”
 Like all good children’s books, Sanchez tells the story of glaciers in a way that makes them come alive.
 They almost seem like living things to her in the way they support animals, fish and other wildlife.
 “Throughout the book, I try to make the glacier a sort of character, even though the book is non-fiction,” she told CNN News. “ … To keep it relevant to young readers, I keep bringing the focus back to the animals that depend on glaciers,” such as salmon, grizzly bears, birds and even ice worms.
 “Kids need to get excited about the wild places of the world before they become activists to help preserve them,” she said.
 What lesson would you like to teach if you were to write a children’s book?
 In the newspaper or online, find and closely read stories about an issue, situation or problem you think is important.
 Use what you read to write a children’s story explaining this issue in ways a younger child could understand.
 Read stories aloud as a class, with expression!